-- 11. Apply some finishing touches and make sure everything is running smoothly after upgrading to TeamForge 6.1. - Note: To ensure that Apache starts up automatically after a reboot, run this command now:

-- a) Reboot the server and make sure all services come up automatically at startup. - b) If you are bringing SSL certificates and keys from your old site, make sure their locations match the paths specified by the SSL_CERT_FILE and SSL_KEY_FILE variables in site-options.conf.
-See Set up SSL for your TeamForge site on page 72. - c) Log into your site as the administrator. - d) Make sure your users can still access their source control services.

-See Synchronize TeamForge source control integrations on page 78.

-e) If your site has custom branding, verify that your branding changes still work as intended.

-See Customize anything on your site.

-f) Let your site's users know they've been upgraded.

-Important: Do not delete the teamforge-installer/6.1.0.0 directory.
+- 11. Apply some finishing touches and make sure everything is running smoothly after upgrading to TeamForge 6.1. - a) Reboot the server and make sure all services come up automatically at startup. - b) If you are bringing SSL certificates and keys from your old site, make sure their locations match the paths specified by the SSL_CERT_FILE and SSL_KEY_FILE variables in site-options.conf.
+See Set up SSL for your TeamForge site on page 70. - c) Log into your site as the administrator. - d) Make sure your users can still access their source control services.
+See Synchronize TeamForge source control integrations on page 76. - e) If your site has custom branding, verify that your branding changes still work as intended.
+See Customize anything on your site. - f) Let your site's users know they've been upgraded.
+See Create a site-wide broadcast. - Important: Do not delete the teamforge-installer/6.1.0.0 directory.
 You will need it for future maintenance and upgrades.